-In September 2021, a complete audit of the Design and Technology curriculum was conducted.
-On the back of the findings from this audit, the Design and Technology curriculum has been carefully built to ensure progression in terms of embedding key learning, knowledge and skills.
-For example, the way design technology is taught at our school has been revamped and now follows a consistent structure.
+The Design and Technology curriculum has been carefully built to ensure progression in terms of embedding key learning, knowledge and skills.
 Initially, pupils take inspiration from existing designs to help generate ideas for design.
 They explore and practice the practical skills involved in the topic and then design, make, evaluate and refine their final products.
 This approach is taken for every design technology topic.
 Design and Technology is now evidenced in Design and Technology Books to enable a clear progression of skill throughout a topic.
 To support the development of this subject we have chosen to follow the Kapow scheme of work, supported by Projects on a Page, which are both endorsed by the Design and Technology Association.
 At St. Bernadette’s it is our aim to build and apply a repertoire of technical knowledge, understanding and skills (drawing on disciplines such as mathematics, science, engineering, computing, art, textiles and cooking) in order to design, make and evaluate a wide variety of high-quality prototypes and products based on the principles: user, purpose, functionality, design decisions, innovation and authenticity.
 Through this inspiring, rigorous and practical subject, children will gain the expertise to take risks, and become resourceful, enterprising and capable citizens needed to excel in an increasingly technological world.
 We want our children to be able to identify real and relevant problems, critically evaluate existing products and then take risks and innovate when designing and creating solutions to these problems.
 Through this we intend to show the real impact of design and technology on the wider world around us and help to inspire our children to become the next generation of innovators.

 During D&T lessons, technical skills are carefully demonstrated and modelled first, then with encouragement, scaffolds and peer-collaboration, children can subsequently explore and practice this themselves.
 We teach children to work collaboratively, use trial and error and then reflect on those experiences; focusing on the process of the project, as well as the finished product.
 Each term we have dedicated a Design and Technology Week to allow pupils to become fully immersed in the design process and see their projects through from start to finish.
 Throughout the year the Design and Technology curriculum may also be enriched through visits or visitors to our school to show the children how designers, engineers and inventors build and shape our world.